Felixsu1997/Felixsu1997.github.io/_pages/about.md

 * **Delta Electronics, Inc. Department of Electricity Vehicle \ Assistant Engineer* [2020/11 - 2021/6]
   1. Develop testing equipment programs and oversee equipment installation and maintenance.
   2. Integrate software (LabVIEW) development with hardware (motors and other equipment) in terms of firmware.
-  3. Operate and validate electron beam equipment.
-  4. Identify and rectify causes of equipment abnormalities at the work site.
+  3. Operate and validate electron beam equipment,Identify and rectify causes of equipment abnormalities at the work site.

 Work Experience
 ======
 * **Unikorn Semiconductor Corporation \  Process integration Engineer * [2023/7 - Present]
-  1. Improve yield and enhance electrical properties, reduce costs and increase shipment volumes.
-Understand different customer needs and assist in effective and timely product shipments.
-Communicate and collaborate with process engineers.
-  2. Address abnormal events in the process immediately, improve defects through product knowledge and past experience, and work with other engineers to reduce defect recurrence and enhance process yield.
-  3. A Leveraged programming skills acquired during graduate studies to handle team data analysis, write VBA scripts, use SAS to reduce data processing time, extract data using EDA, and maintain KLA databases.
-Additionally, pursued online courses in DBA, ORACLE, SQL, and LINUX after work to strengthen technical skills.
+  1. Process Improvement: Collaborated with process engineers to continuously improve process health and reduce costs, providing CIP planning for clients.
+  2. Yield Enhancement for Client Products: Enhanced client yield for CP Test or FT Test through WAT electrical and inline process parameter correlation analysis, combined with FEM Window Check.
+  3. Customer Return Analysis: Assisted clients with yield anomaly wafers by performing Mapping WAT analysis and PFA physical failure analysis.
+Used SEM and EDX to identify the root cause of low yield.
+  4. SOP Improvement for New Tape Outs: Improved flow establishment, adjusted checklists, simplified shipping arrangements, reduced cycle time, and enhanced design rules.
+  5. Data Analysis and Database Maintenance: Utilized Python and VBA to streamline repetitive tasks, maintained and managed KLA databases using Oracle, SQL, and Linux commands.

 * **National Central University* \ [2022/1 - 2022/10]